 So, who is liable in a truck accident case?

 To find out who was responsible for your accident, a thorough investigation will be needed.
-Our commercial truck accident lawyers will investigate and help you determine who is exactly liable for your truck accident and which party acted negligently from the options above.
+Reach out to our commercial truck accident lawyers who will investigate and help you determine who is exactly liable for your truck accident and which party acted negligently from the options above.

 One of the first steps in establishing negligence during your truck accident case is introducing evidence that the opposing party breached a duty of care.
 Our truck accident lawyers may apply this standard during your lawsuit to prove that the other party acted negligently, and blatantly did not care for other motorists’ safety.